5 Easy Ways To Engage Students In Learning

 Having students play games is always a fun way to learn and review the material, but placing students in the position to create the games, takes it to another level.
 We move students from consumers to creators and provide opportunities for them to engage in a more authentic and personalized learning experience.

 It adds to the resources available and students are so creative, that the types of games they create will add a variety of helpful resources for all students in the class.
-There are many options and students can decide to make up their own unique game using paper and any materials they decide on or create one through one of the digital tools like Kahoot, Quizlet or Quizizz or Triventy.
+There are many options and students can decide to make up their own unique game using paper and any materials they decide on or create one through one of the digital tools like Kahoot, Quizlet, or Quizizz.

 Students will experience more authentic learning and work on their skills of creativity, collaboration, and critical thinking when they select the vocabulary to use and decide on how to design their game.

-The Big Idea: To Increase Opportunities For Students
+The Big Idea: Increase Possibilities And Opportunities For Students

 Any of these activities present new opportunities for the students to collaborate, to work on their peer relationships, and to have a more authentic learning experience.